grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 Exceptions to the rule
 ----------------------

 There are times, when a Statement is true for every value except one (or more) explicitly specified.
-For example, in Poland, high school students are graded for exams between “mediocre" and “very good".
-Every grade means the exam is passed except for “mediocre" grade which means the exam is failed.
+For example, in Poland, high school students are graded for exams between "mediocre" and "very good".
+Every grade means the exam is passed except for "mediocre" grade which means the exam is failed.
 If we imagine we have to specify an object that decides whether the exam is passed based on rating, we would have to write two Statements: one for the mediocre rating and other for all the others.

 Here is the Statement for mediocre grade (let's imagine that all grades are members of an enum):